kai-li-1994/garment-variant-dataset/README.md

 The dataset includes men’s, women’s, and children’s clothing.
 The analytical unit is the **colour-specific garment variant**, rather than the original product-page record.

 This unit was chosen because colour, material composition, and product details can differ across variants of the same nominal product.
-These differences are relevant for sorting and recycling analysis, especially where colour or component-level composition influences the interpretation of a garment.
+These differences are relevant for sorting and recycling analysis, especially where colour, fibre composition, or component-level construction influences the interpretation of a garment.

-Product URLs were first collected within a concentrated time window for each retailer-region website, defining the online assortment before detailed product information was extracted.
-All harmonized records retain two timestamps: the time when the product URL was collected and the time when the corresponding product details were scraped.
-URL collection occurred between **24 and 26 March 2026**, while product-detail scraping was completed between **24 March and 8 April 2026**.

 ## Specifications